Zhengzhou Metro: Line 3

-Line 3, began operation on 26 December 2020, is a northwest–southeast line.
+Line 3, a northwest–southeast line, began operation on 26 December 2020.
 The color for Line 3 is orange.

 Line 4

-Line 4, began operation on 26 December 2020, is a northwest–southeast line.
+Line 4, a northwest–southeast line, began operation on 26 December 2020.
 The color for Line 4 is light blue.

 Line 5

 Line 5, the first loop line in Zhengzhou Metro system, is 40.4 km long with 32 stations.
 It runs mainly under Huanghe Road, Shangwu Outer Ring Road, Xinyi Road, Hanghai Road, Tongbai Road and Xizhan Road, forming a loop around the city center.
 Line 5 opened on 20 May 2019.
 An infill station, Jingbeierlu station opened on 15 May 2021.
 It is also the first metro line in Zhengzhou to use Type A metro trains, which were manufactured by CRRC Zhuzhou Locomotive.
 The color for Line 5 is green.

 Line 6

-Line 6, began operation on 30 September 2022, is a west–east line.
+Line 6, a west–east line, began operation on 30 September 2022.
 The color for Line 6 is purple.